Skip to main content

 How do you know when a female dog is ready to mate?

 The optimal breeding window is during standing heat (estrus), which usually starts 9 to 12 days after the first signs of proestrus (vaginal bleeding, swollen vulva).
-Progesterone testing at the vet (every 2 to 3 days starting day 5) pinpoints ovulation: breed 2 days after progesterone hits 5 ng/mL.
+Progesterone testing at the vet (every 2 to 3 days starting day 5) pinpoints ovulation: most vets breed about 2 days after progesterone crosses roughly 5 ng/mL.
+Treat that number as a guide, not a fixed cutoff, because progesterone and LH results vary by lab assay and by individual dog.
 Vaginal cytology and LH surge tests offer additional confirmation.

 Ready to find your match?